Los Angeles Civil Rights Attorney

 Protecting Your Rights

 If your civil rights have been violated in the workplace, it is important that you begin documenting the events that occurred and the policies or procedures that violated your rights.
-Contact Strong Advocates to review the details of your case help you determine the best possible course of action.
+Contact a Los Angeles employment lawyer at Strong Advocates to review the details of your case help you determine the best possible course of action.
 Call us at (800) 870-9886 to schedule your consultation.